 Delivering Excellence and Equity is a key aim in Scottish Education.
 It is supported by international, national and local legislation.

 Additional Support Needs (A.S.N.)

 We at Hanover Street aim to identify and support any additional support needs children may have, be it social, emotional, behavioural or academic, short or long-term.
-If you feel your child is requiring further support in any of these areas, please speak to your key worker in the first instance.
+If you feel your child is requiring further support in any of these areas, please speak to the class teacher in the first instance.
 As a school, we can access the support of other agencies and professionals to support these needs.
 These may support individual children, but also the wider family.

 Equal Opportunities and Inclusion